 - Take action

-During COVID-19, the Mentally Healthier Workplaces initiative has been expanded to provide additional online supports and training with a focus on non-government businesses and organisations in the ACT.
-We also encourage you to take the Mentally Healthier Workplaces Pledge and incorporate these supports into a 12-month action plan that will see your workplace recognised for its commitment to workplace health and wellbeing.
+During COVID-19, the Mentally Healthier Workplaces initiative has been expanded to provide additional online supports and training for ACT businesses and organisations that want to create a mentally healthier environment.
+We encourage you to take the Mentally Healthier Workplaces Pledge and incorporate these supports into a 12-month action plan that will see your workplace recognised for its commitment to workplace health and wellbeing.
 See our Recognition Scheme page for more information.